-    - Next!: When working with Studio files in Comment or Inspect mode on InVision Cloud, you'll notice that any keyboard triggers you have mapped to the arrow keys will no longer conflict with navigating between artboards.
+- Next!: When working with Studio files in Comment or Inspect mode on InVision, you'll notice that any keyboard triggers you have mapped to the arrow keys will no longer conflict with navigating between artboards.

 - Good behavior: Using keyboard modifiers to select multiple layers now behaves more consistently—whether selecting layers in the Timeline editor or in the Layers panel of the main Studio editor.